Emotion Recognition in Signers: Datasets

 \subsection{eJSL}

-The {eJSL} (emotional Japanese Sign Language) dataset is our original video corpus containing 78 distinct utterances, each performed by one male and one female signer across the six Ekman's basic emotions (\textit{anger}, \textit{disgust}, \textit{fear}, \textit{joy}, \textit{sadness}, \textit{surprise})~\cite{Ekman1992} and the neutral state, yielding 1,092 clips in total (see Figure~\ref{fig:emotion_examples} for examples).
+The {eJSL} (emotional Japanese Sign Language) dataset is our original video corpus containing 78 distinct utterances.
+As illustrated in Figure~\ref{fig:emotion_examples}, each utterance performed by one male and one female signer across the six Ekman's basic emotions (\textit{anger}, \textit{disgust}, \textit{fear}, \textit{joy}, \textit{sadness}, \textit{surprise})~\cite{Ekman1992} and the neutral state, yielding 1,092 clips in total.
 The signers are native JSL signers who work as vocational deaf actors.
 The signers can also read and write fluently in Japanese as well as non-signers.
 Thus all instructions and utterances were textually presented in Japanese.
-The recording was conducted in February 2025 after obtaining the signers' consents using the standard consent form of our institute.
-The signers were paid appropriately.

 Each clip is a complete JSL utterance with a single intended emotion.
-The 78 utterances were adopted from a public transcript\footnote{\url{https://github.com/mmorise/ita-corpus/blob/main/emotion_transcript_utf8.txt}} with substantial modifications in consultation with a professional sign language interpreter so that singers have less difficulties in uttering (e.g., replacing proper names with pronouns, avoiding onomatopoeic words, etc.).
+The 78 utterances were adopted from a public transcript\footnote{\url{https://github.com/mmorise/ita-corpus/blob/main/emotion_transcript_utf8.txt}} with substantial modifications in consultation with a professional sign language interpreter so that signers have less difficulties in uttering (e.g., replacing proper names with pronouns, avoiding onomatopoeic words, etc.).